shirelsan/Assembly-Reversing/writeup.md

 # Assembly Reversing Writeup

-This document contains explanations and solutions for various Assembly reversing exercises.
+This document contains explanations and solutions for Assembly reversing exercises.
-Each section includes the challenge goal, reverse engineering process, and the final solution.
+It focuses on Wonderland challenges — Stages 2 and 3 — including analysis and recovery of the correct inputs.

 ---
 ## Exercise: Wonderland 2